-Professor Ian Chambers, Group Leader and Professor of Pluripotent Stem Cell Biology at the MRC Centre for Regenerative Medicine, has won the 2020 Hooke Medal for his contribution to UK Cell Biology.
+Congratulations to Professor Ian Chambers, Group Leader and Professor of Pluripotent Stem Cell Biology at the MRC Centre for Regenerative Medicine, who has won the 2020 Hooke Medal for his contribution to UK Cell Biology.

 The medal is presented to an individual who has started their own group within the last 14 years and who has made an outstanding contribution to cell biology in the UK or Ireland.

 Professor Chambers started his own group at the University of Edinburgh in 2006.
-His lab studies how transcription factors (TFs) control pluripotent stem cell identity and how this changes as cells differentiate, particularly into the germline - embryonic precursors to egg and sperm cells.
+His lab studies how transcription factors (TFs) control pluripotent cell identity and how this changes as cells differentiate, particularly into the germline.

 The medal will be presented to Professor Chambers at the British Society for Cell Biology annual meeting in September.